pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - You create a contract called `MyBank`, which simply stores a ledger of user balances in exchange for ether.
 You deploy an instance of this contract as *"The MyBank"* onto the blockchain.
 You would like users to not only be able to store tokens within your bank, but be notified when others make deposits and withdrawals.
 - When a user makes a transaction with *The MyBank*, this updates the user's internal balance of some token within the contract.
 - Within the *The MyBank* contract stored on the blockchain, we simply want to change the user's balance and store the new value.
-    - This balance can be read by anyone, but is only read within our Dapp in order to show it to the owning user.
-Reading the balances of all users would quickly exhaust browser memory.
+- User balances can be read by anyone on demand, but we don't really want to store the time, value and account ID for every transaction on-chain.
+In fact we don't need to- it's automatically updated and archived in the previous block!
-- We can use contract events to broadcast the fact that a transaction happened without having to store the time, value and account ID for every transaction on-chain.
-We don't need to store this sort of data- it's automatically updated and archived at each step of the EVM's execution!
+- We can easily use contract events to broadcast the fact that a transaction happened without having to do this.

 <sub><em>*Note loose use of the term "user" &mdash; which could in fact be another contract interacting with 'The MyBank' instead of a person!</em></sub>
 ]